campbe13/JS320-2021/13-react-labs/01-static-props/README.md

 # Convert static HTML to a React component
-Your boss wants to reuse the shopping list  as a React component.
+Your boss wants to reuse an html shopping list  as a React component.
 Take a copy of the  the code here [index.html](index.html) you are going to convert it.

 Add javascript
 1. in the html replace everything in the body with `<div id="here"></div>`